 Org-mode also finds external links in the normal text and activates them as links.
-Plain text links cannot contain spaces.
-To remove ambiguities about the end of the link, enclose them in angular brackets.
+If spaces must be part of the link (for example in 'bbdb:Richard Stallman') or to remove ambiguities about the end of the link, enclose them in angular brackets.

-4.4 Managing links
+4.4 Handling links